 Why you need to tip in Mexican pesos, and not in foreign currency

-For detailed advice about local tipping etiquette, take a few minutes to read our guide to tipping in Mexico which contains a comprehensive list of situations and suggested amounts you may consider tipping in specific circumstances.
+- Read our guide to tipping in Mexico which contains a comprehensive list of situations and suggested amounts you may consider tipping in specific circumstances

 - Learn more about local customs and traditions in Mexico

 You say in your article that you should tip in Mexican pesos, which you should, but then quote the amount to tip in U.S. dollars.
 All your quoted tips should also be in Mexican pesos.

 Read it again.
 He is suggesting to leave pesos that is equivalent to one or two US dollars

 A difficult aspect to tipping is actually having enough change for the myriad of times you need it.
 One day you have heaps, the next day all you have is a $200 note, which are difficult to change.
 However good hotels can often break the bigger notes down.

 Furthermore, those who deliver to your house (if you have one) such as the dudes who muscle your propane bottles into place, deliver your pool (if you have one) supplies, or your Costco order.
 Additionally those who are hired for specific jobs (tree trimming etc) might be deserving of a little more than you contracted for.

 All visitors, but particularly U.S should consider the exchange rate you are getting ( somewhere between 16 and as high as 18.5) and be a little more generous with your tips.
 It will make you feel good inside.